Speaking of HealthSexually transmitted diseases: What you need to knowApril 25, 2018

 Heart disease, often called cardiovascular disease, refers to a variety of conditions that affect the heart and blood vessels.
 It’s one of the leading causes of death for adults in the United States.
 However, there are several steps you can take to lower your risk of heart disease.
 While there are some heart problems people are born with, you can prevent or better manage many heart-related issues by maintaining a healthy lifestyle.
-Lauren Havens, nurse practitioner with Mayo Clinic Health System in Mankato, shares her thoughts about thinking heart healthy, especially at a young age.

 Q: What’s a good age to start acting heart healthy?